 However, look closely and you’ll find a few hard plastics dotted around the cabin, so the overall finish isn’t quite up to the same high standard.

-However, this figure tells only half the story, because the CLA 45 AMG's tall gearing and surprising amount of turbo lag suffered by the CLA 45 AMG’s 2.0-litre engine weren't expected.
+However, those figures only tell half the story, because the CLA 45 AMG's tall gearing and surprising amount of turbo lag suffered by the CLA 45 AMG’s 2.0-litre engine weren't expected.